riglr/riglr/README.md

 **2. Sharpened Project Positioning:** The project's vision will be clearly and concisely articulated in the main `README.md`:

-> "Riglr is the professional-grade Rust framework for building any on-chain AI agent imaginable—from simple, reactive bots to complex, proactive, multi-agent systems.
+> "riglr is the professional-grade Rust framework for building any blockchain AI agent imaginable—from simple, reactive bots to complex, proactive, multi-agent systems.
 It provides a modular, high-performance, and secure foundation that scales with your ambition."

 ### **Summary of the Winning Strategy**

-By executing on these pillars, `riglr` will establish itself as the premier framework for on-chain AI agent development by offering:
+By executing on these pillars, `riglr` will establish itself as the premier framework for blockchain AI agent development by offering:

 - **The Best Onboarding:** A developer experience and documentation that sets a new industry standard.
 - **The Easiest Path to Production:** Turnkey server and authentication components that simplify deployment.